aarneranta/chalmers-advanced-python/labs/lab3/peer-review.md

 The resubmission report must be written **within 1 day (24 hours)** after resubmission (as the structure should already be familiar to the reviewers).

 We invite you to self-manage your resubmission on your private time, which includes a new demonstration.

-**The deadline for resubmitting the report/issue of lab 3 is Dec 5.**
+**The deadline for resubmitting the report/issue of lab 3 is Jan 5.**

 The bonus parts must be included already in the first submission.
 But if any of them fails, they can be completed in a